Information about table definitions is stored both in the

 option and try

-again.
-(With name completion on, mysql
+(With name completion on, mysql tries to

-problem such as just described exists.)
+as just described exists.)

-Another symptom of an out-of-sync data dictionary is that
+Another symptom of an out-of-sync data dictionary is that MySQL

-MySQL prints an error that it cannot open an
+prints an error that it cannot open an

 ERROR 1016: Can't open file: 'child2.ibd'. (errno: 1)